 Sadly, they’ve arrived late for the talk on Persona I was giving at Spletne urice in Ljubljana three weeks ago.
-But at least I got a reminded to publish my slides.
+But at least I got a reminder to publish my slides.
 I’d like to thank François, Dan, Shane and Lloyd for helping me with this talk.

 Since its beginnings, Mozilla Slovenija has been a group of 3-5 people, bringing the values of Mozilla to the sunny side of the Alps.
 Things started changing at the end of last year, as Brian beautifully documented in his blog.
 So I’m happy to report that we increased the number of members in less than 3 months from 3 to 30.